 Even as supermarkets stayed operational throughout the entire Circuit Breaker, they have to operate within a stringent set of regulations.
 As a result, long queues often form outside major supermarkets during peak hours.

 Heartland Boy chose to minimise his visits to these places as much as possible out of an abundance of precaution and to save time.
 Yet, WFH had increased his household’s consumption of everyday items.
-Therefore, to keep up with the increase in demand, Heartland Boy began to order groceries online from shops such as FairPrice On, Guardian, RedMart etc. He did not mind paying for the delivery fee because he would have trouble carrying these bulky items back from the supermarkets anyway.
+Therefore, to keep up with the increase in demand, Heartland Boy began to order groceries online from shops such as FairPrice On, Watsons, RedMart etc. He did not mind paying for the delivery fee because he would have trouble carrying these bulky items back from the supermarkets anyway.
 It also helped that during this period, the OCBC 365 Credit Card was offering an upsized 6% cashback promotion on Daily Essentials.
 This is the main credit card that he pairs with his OCBC 360 Savings Account, so the promotion definitely came in handy.
 Having enjoyed the ease and convenience that online grocery shopping brings, Heartland Boy predicts that he would be continuing this digital service for the time to come.

 Online Food Delivery

 Even as Phase 2 of the reopening of the economy permits dining in at F&B outlets, Heartland Boy and his wife are still hesitant to dine out as often as before.
 With most of the time spent on an energetic toddler and work, they often resort to take-aways or food deliveries for their lunch.
-Besides the usual food delivery platforms, some new platforms that they tried during this period were WhyQ and Oddle.
+Besides the usual food delivery platforms such as GrabFood, some new platforms that they tried during this period were WhyQ and Oddle.
 These platforms allowed him to access F&B choices beyond those offered on the more common food delivery platforms.
 Until his toddler attends pre-school, he is likely to continue ordering lunch from food delivery platforms.

 To minimize the total cost of food deliveries, Heartland Boy tends to search for promo codes first.
 He particularly prefers the Citibank Credit Cards because the discount is high and their limited redemptions are least likely to run out.
 His favourite combination is the $12 off min. $50 spend on FoodPanda.
 Combined with the cashback from his Citi Cashback+ Card, the total discount comes up to an incredible 25.6%.